aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * It may be better to use the smaller type of limit switch and mount on the extrusion: [Hypercube Improved Y Endstop by n9jcv](https://www.thingiverse.com/thing:2230378)
 * The X endstop doesn't hit well sometimes either, especially with larger 20T pulleys.
 Try: [JeSc HyperCube X-End Stop add-on by jschun](https://www.thingiverse.com/thing:2386196)
+* If you cook the connectors on your $4 Chinese RAMPS, consider getting an external bed MOSFET like the MKS one, and a [StaticBoard Premium RAMPS](https://www.tindie.com/products/staticboards/ramps-14-sb-premium/) or an all-in-one like the MKS GEN or GEN_L.
+* If you have a very noisy machine during XY movement and A4988 drivers, make sure you have not been supplied HR4988 drivers by the seller, these chop very noisily at 1/16: https://www.reddit.com/r/3Dprinting/comments/75w22r/psa_hr4988_drivers_cause_noise_and_vibration/
+* If using TMC2100 or TMC2130 and you get skipping XY steps:
+    * Make sure you are running in spreadCycle mode.
+The default stealthChop mode is not strong enough for most people.
+    * Make sure you are supplying enough current to the motors.
+Most need at least 1.1V vref for typical NEMA17 motors.
+    * Make sure you have active cooling (heatsinks and fans) on the drivers.
+    * Make sure your belts are not too tight.
+See the section on belt tension above.
+* If you don't want TMC21xx but want quiet drivers, consider TMC2208 or TMC2224.
+These have a mode called stealthChop2 developed by Trinamic specifically for 3D printers.
+These operate in standalone mode and can speak to Marlin over UART if desired.
+The TMC2224 has stealthChop2/spreadCycle selectable via a jumper, which the [Panucatt SD2224](http://www.panucatt.com/product_p/sd2224.htm) driver puts to the MS3 jumper under the driver which is handy.

 ### Firmware